 Factors to consider

-Our naturally grown wild crafted herbs come from their natural habitat.
+Our naturally grown ayurvedic herbs come from their natural habitat.
 Aborigin also plays its role in the efficacy of the herb.
 The properties of herb may differ from region to region.
 Herbsforever makes every effort to collect the herbs from their aborigins .
-Natural habitat plays a key role in the potency of herbs, which is why we use wild crafted herbs, as opposed cultivated ones.
+Natural habitat plays a key role in the potency of herbs, which is why we use ayurvedic herbs, as opposed cultivated ones.
 Every herb is collected from its natural habitat as Naturally grown herbs are assumed to be more potent.

 Proper harvest time for higher potency is another key factor .